-One of the main contributions of the present document is to unify all previous works with a relatively simple line of reasoning that includes all ranges of integrability $p\in[1,\infty]$ and weights, polynomial and exponential, including gaussian.
-It also includes both, Maxwell and hard interactions.
-The program to prove Lebesgue exponential tail propagation or creation consists in 3 main steps, (1) prove propagation or creation, respectively, of exponential moments \cite{B, B1, BGP, ACGM, MM}, (2) prove a so-called ``gain of integrability" inequality for the gain collision operator in the spirit of \cite{MV,AG} and, (3) use Young's inequality \cite{G,ACG} for the gain collision operator to deal with the case $p=\infty$.
+The program to prove Lebesgue exponential tail propagation/generation consists of 3 main steps, prove propagation and generation of exponential moments \cite{B, B1, BGP, ACGM, BG, MM, AGbams}, prove a so-called ``gain of integrability" inequality for the gain collision operator in the spirit of \cite{MV,AG,AGbams} and, use Young's inequality \cite{G,ACG,AGbams} for the gain collision operator for the case $p=\infty$.
 In addition to these main steps, we will need an explicit lower bound for the negative part of the collision operator which seems to be classical in the literature, at least when finite initial entropy is assumed, see Lemma \ref{APq-} below.
-Contrary to the hard potential case, the critical case of Maxwell interactions will need propagation of entropy.
+Contrary to the hard potential case, the critical case of Maxwell interactions will need the \textit{a priori} propagation of entropy.
 That is, the additional assumption